Halfmoon Township, Pennsylvania

 Halfmoon Township is a township in Centre County, Pennsylvania, United States.
 It is part of the State College, Pennsylvania Metropolitan Statistical Area.
+The township is synonymous with the Halfmoon Valley which is part of Happy Valley and the larger Nittany Valley.
 The population was 2,819 at the 2020 census, which is a 5.4% increase since the 2010 census.

 History

+The name "Halfmoon" is thought to have come from crescent-shaped markings on tree trunks engraved by indigenous peoples marking a trail through the valley.

-Half Moon was first settled in 1784 by Abraham Elder, who came from Franklin County.
+The first European to settle in Halfmoon was Abraham Elder in 1784, who came from Franklin County.
 He found an abandoned cabin and stayed there for the summer.
 The following fall, Elder returned to his family in Franklin County, and they returned in the spring of 1785, along with Elder's brother, David.

+In 1826, Clemson Delidge and his family built a few log homes on what would become known as "Tow Hill" or "Fruit Hill," an early African American settlement in the Half Moon Valley.
+The families on Tow Hill worked for farmers, hunted, and harvested iron ore which was sold to the ironworks at Pennsylvania Furnace.
+They also planted fruit trees, which may be the origin to the name "Fruit Hill."
+The etymology behind the name "Tow Hill" is not clear.
+One assertion is that ore cars were towed uphill on rail from the iron ore deposits.
+Another possible origin is that the hamlet was named after the Tow Hill settlement near Columbia, Pennsylvania which was established as a community for manumitted slaves along the Underground Railroad.

+White people in the neighboring villages referred to Black people on Tow Hill as "Tow Heads."
+The Delidge family moved to Scotia and Marysville in neighboring Patton Township when a large scale iron ore operation started in the area.
+In the 1890s the operation ceased.

 The Abraham Elder Stone House and George Wilson Homestead are listed on the National Register of Historic Places.